The Century Magazine: Civil War series

 In 1877, Scribner's published a series of short accounts from those who took part in the Battle of Mobile Bay.
-The Century continued this kind of historical reporting with a first-person account of John Brown's raid on Harpers Ferry it published in 1883, followed in the same issue by a rejoinder from Frank B. Sanborn, a self-described "radical abolitionist" who had helped finance the mission.
+The parent publishing house released a series of books, The Army in the Civil War, in 13 volumes penned by U.S. Army veterans who had participated in the operations that they wrote about.
+This series became a best-seller.
+The Century continued this kind of historical reporting with Alexander R. Boteler's first-person account of John Brown's raid on Harpers Ferry it published in 1883, followed in the same issue by a rejoinder from Frank B. Sanborn, a self-described "radical abolitionist" who had helped finance the mission.

 Gilder, himself a Union veteran, soon began regularly running the reflections of major Civil War figures.
 Originally planned to run for twelve months, the series drew so much interest that it lasted for three years and eventually led to a four-volume book.
 Among the contributors to the series were Union generals Ulysses S. Grant, William Tecumseh Sherman, Philip Sheridan, and George B. McClellan.
-As The Century tried to avoid bias and promote American unity, it also sought out and accepted accounts from those on the Confederate side, including the generals James Longstreet and P. G. T. Beauregard.
-The contributions led readers who had served in the war to submit unsolicited recollections and previously unpublished documents to the magazine, in addition to criticisms and rebuttals of published pieces.
+As The Century tried to avoid bias and promote American unity, it also sought out and accepted accounts from those on the Confederate side, including the generals James Longstreet and P. G. T. Beauregard The contributions led readers who had served in the war to submit unsolicited recollections and previously unpublished documents to the magazine, in addition to criticisms and rebuttals of published pieces.
 These submissions were so numerous that in 1885 The Century began to include them in a section titled "Memoranda on the Civil War."
 The magazine had in effect become a forum for those who had fought each other in battle two decades earlier.
 In the pages of The Century, they could discuss their battles and mutually celebrate the bravery and heroism of both sides.